mrknmc/ug4/it/report.md

 ## Creating a code

-I re-implemented the 2-dimensional parity-check code which is a $(N, K)$ block code.
+I re-implemented the 2-dimensional parity-check code which is an $(N, K)$ block code.
 Even though my implementation is generic for any $N$ and $K$, in this report I am going to discuss the performance of an (8, 4) parity-check code.
 An $n$-dimensional parity-check code can correct $n/2$ errors.
 Thus this code can only correct bit sequences with 1 error.

 ### Encoding